leondoes/productgrid/README.md

 Bug:

-- New Filter switch wont go behind navbar
 - PDP page crops off at 850px

 - Homepage
-  - Add an AD to the homepage
+  - Add an AD to the homepage, container with img <a> for link, button, changes on resize, flexbox, div with text
 - Navbar
-  - add search bar
+  - add search bar, input box with incon inside, placeholder text, clicking open drawer, clearall, X button, OnChange={handleOnChange}, this handleOnchange will make a call to "end-point" to get search results
-  - add logo
+  - add logo (favicon as well)
-  - add hamburger menu
+  - add hamburger menu, overlay with opacity, hidden-sidemenu (use visibility: hidden) with state that controls this, and visibility:show if user clicks the hamburger menu, has buttons and layout.
   - add dropdown menus
   - add enterprise bar
 - PLP